-The US has long been criticised for having one of the most inefficient and expensive healthcare systems in the world, and its problems have only amplified in the past decade.
+The US has long been criticised for having the most inefficient and expensive healthcare system in the world, and its problems have only amplified in the past decade.
 The US currently spends more per capita on healthcare than any other OECD country, many of whom fund universal healthcare for their citizens.

-Despite expectations the venture disbanded earlier this year.
-According to company sources, it faced multiple challenges from the start including data concerns and fuzzy goals.
-Thus Haven probably cost more than it saved, but the news was no doubt welcomed by the entrenched healthcare providers, insurers, drug makers and middlemen who cost the US $3.8 trillion each year
+Despite optimistic expectations the venture disbanded earlier this year.
+It is rumoured to have faced multiple challenges from the start including data concerns and fuzzy goals, and probably cost more than it saved.
+News of its demise was no doubt welcomed by the entrenched healthcare providers, insurers, drug makers and middlemen who cost the US$3.8 trillion each year

-Although all three companies are reportedly working on their own internal telehealth projects, Amazon is the only one to have officially piloted the service to employees.
+Although all three companies are reportedly working on their own internal telehealth projects, Amazon is the only one to have officially piloted a service to employees.